simon-v/tridenticon/README.md

 ![example icons](tridenticon.png)

-The program is released under the "Do what you feel is right, but don't be a jerk" public license, and it comes without any kind of warranty.

 ### Other Notes

 This program is free software, released under the Apache License, Version 2.0.
 See the LICENSE file for more information.